Edible Cookie Dough

 For anyone who’s ever snuck a spoonful of cookie dough from the mixing bowl (so, everyone), this recipe is for you.

-What makes it edible (and safe to eat) is simple: the flour is heat-treated and there are no raw eggs.
-What really sets this recipe apart, though, is the texture.
+What sets this recipe apart is its texture.
 Many edible cookie dough recipes are oddly gritty, but this one is smooth and creamy, with just a subtle hint of texture from the brown sugar.
 Enjoy it straight from the bowl, roll it into bite-sized balls, or spoon it into jars for an easy homemade gift.

 What You’ll Need To Make Edible Cookie Dough